Bulky Uterus – Symptoms, Causes and Treatment

 It is about 3 to 4 inches by 2.5 inches.
 Sometimes women can experience a bulky uterus, meaning enlargement to two to three times its normal size.

-Your doctor will prescribe some anti-inflammation medication to reduce it uninvasively.
+Your doctor will prescribe some anti-inflammatory medication to reduce it uninvasively.

 It depends on the size of the swelling and the related symptoms.
 It can sometimes affect the menstrual cycle and lead to infertility issues.
-In such cases, it is advisable not to delay visiting a fertility specialist to get the right diagnosis and bulky uterus treatment.
+In such cases, it is advisable not to delay visiting a fertility specialist to get the right diagnosis and treatment for a bulky uterus.